Have you ever looked at a mom reading a book to her baby and thought, ‘what’s the point?’

 I grew up in a household where both my parents were (and still are) voracious readers.
 Our house was full of books, newspapers, and magazines lying around, so much so that my friends used to joke I lived in a library.

-Reading was very much encouraged and our weekly trips to the library were a highlight of my week (probably helped by a visit to the bakery afterward).
+Reading was very much encouraged and our weekly trips to the library were a highlight of my week (probably helped by a visit to the bakery afterwards).

 I’m convinced that my parents’ positive attitude towards reading has shaped my own reading habits.